 Advanced concrete structures and design methods

-Analysis of shallowly buried reinforced concrete pipelines subjected to earthquake loads
+Seismic response of large diameter buried concrete pipelines subjected to high frequency earthquake excitations